Abhiiesante/Mytalorzone/README.md

 This project is licensed under the MIT License.

 Contact
-For any questions or suggestions, please feel free to reach out to us at [your email address].
+For any questions or suggestions, please feel free to reach out to us at jellaabhiram929@gmail.com.

-Thank you for using MyTaroZone!
+Thank you for using MyTarolZone!

 Replace placeholders such as `online shopping platform`, `Ecommerce`, `Abhiiesante`, `jellaabhiram929@gmail.com`, etc., with the actual information relevant to your project.